 Tasmania’s digital screen industry is flourishing with animations, including Bobbie the Bridestowe Bear, Pixel Pinkie and Buzz Bumble, along with the educational computer game The Voyage.

 Screen Tasmania provides grants for film festivals and events which build awareness of the screen industry and contribute to Tasmania’s rich cultural life.
 Highlights include BOFA (Breath of Fresh Air) and Flickerfest, Australia’s only Academy Award-accredited short-film festival.

 The Cradle Mountain Film Festival is a project of Cradle Mountain Canyons, an adventure tourism business running canyoning tours in the wild rivers around Cradle Mountain..

 Creative in most fields, Tasmanians are making a clear impact in the emerging business of multimedia animation.

 Facts and figures

 - Sir Lawrence Olivier, Noel Coward, J.C.
-Williamson, Vivien Leigh, Jack Davey, Roy ‘Mo McCackey’ Rene, Sybil Thorndike, Roger Woodward, Michael Redgrave, Lilian Gish, Sir Peter Ustinov, Marcel Marceau, June Bronhill, Paul Mercurio, Ruth Cracknell and Ronnie Corbett have all performed at the Theatre Royal.
+Williamson, Vivien Leigh, Jack Davey, Roy ‘Mo McCackie’ Rene, Sybil Thorndike, Roger Woodward, Michael Redgrave, Lillian Gish, Sir Peter Ustinov, Marcel Marceau, June Bronhill, Paul Mercurio, Ruth Cracknell and Ronnie Corbett have all performed at the Theatre Royal.